EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/jobs.md

 You can browse and manage jobs via the [Active Jobs](apps/active-jobs.md) app.

-For interactive app jobs (not those created by the [Job Composer](apps/job-composer.md) app), you can also use the [My Interactive Sessions](#my-interactive-sessions-page) page, which provides more app-specific information.
+For an interactive app's job, you can also use the [My Interactive Sessions](#my-interactive-sessions-page) page, which provides more app-specific information.

 ---